 Mr Gilbert TanChief Executive Officer, e2i

-We have a critical role as the integrator creating employment and employability solutions for companies and individuals, and will continue to help our Singaporean workers, by tapping on our networks within and around the Labour Movement, in our strive to empower more workers with better jobs for better lives.
+Putting workers in the heart of what it does, e2i has impacted over 600,000 individuals through a myriad of customised solutions. e2i continues to work with its tripartite partners in its mission to create better jobs, support workers to be better workers, and match better workers to better jobs.
+Bearing a critical role as the aggregator creating employment and employability solutions for companies and individuals, e2i will continue to help Singaporean workers, by tapping on its strong and growing networks within and around the Labour Movement, as it strives to empower more workers with better jobs for better lives.